 - List down tasks that you need to complete per week, and these will act as the steps that lead to growth.

-- Involve your teachers, parents and counsellors in the growth process.
+- Involve your teachers, parents, and Career counsellors in the growth process.
 Ask them periodically for feedback based on their observations; understand whether they are able to notice a change in you.